The Jacobi morphism and the Hessian in higher order field theory; with applications to a Yang-Mills theory on a Minkowskian background: Introduction

 \section{Introduction}

-This paper deals with a geometric formulation of the calculus of variations, focusing on the study of second and higher variations of Lagrangians on finite order prolongations of fibered manifolds \cite{Eh51b,Eh52,Sau89}, a quite natural framework for this topic \cite{AlAz78,An,Ec81,GoSt73,Kol83,KMS93,Kru73,Kru82,Kup80,Sau89,Tra67}.
-In this formulation higher variations can be interpreted as variations of suitable `deformed' Lagrangians.
-This fact appears to be of interest in theoretical physics, in particular concerning issues on variations of currents \cite{FrPaWi13}; see for example some results dealing with application of the second variation in the theory of gravitation \cite{FeFrRa03,FrRa02a}.
-Remarkably, we also get an extension to field theory of some important features concerning so-called higher-order Noether symmetries and related conserved quantities in mechanics \cite{SaCa81}.
+We focus on the study of second variations of Lagrangians on finite order prolongations of fibered manifolds \cite{Eh51b-52,Sau89}, a natural, geometic framework for the calculus of variation \cite{AlAz78,An,Ec81,GoSt73,KMS93,Kru73,Kup80,Sau89,Tra67}.
+Within this formulation the higher variations can be interpreted as variations of suitable `deformed' Lagrangians.
+This fact appears to be of interest in theoretical physics, in particular concerning issues on variations of currents \cite{FrPaWi13}; see for example some results dealing with applications of the second variation in the theory of gravitation \cite{FeFrRa03}.